 Unlock the Puzzle of Accounting for Foreign Currency (ASC 830)

 What impact does this have on business?
-American companies with European subsidiaries are happy.
+American companies with European subsidiaries are not happy.
 Why?
-Their investment has increased in value by 20%.
-However, if they’ve borrowed money in euros, the cost of funds just got a whole lot more expensive.
+Their investment has decreased in value.
+However, if they’ve borrowed money in euros, the cost of funds, in USD terms, just got a whole lot cheaper.
+The opposite is true of European companies with American subsidiaries.

 Confused?
 That’s not surprising.